An enchanting hideaway for two set in a gloriously secluded position in the Minto Estate.

 "Honoured to have been the very 1st guests to stay in lovely Lilylaw.
 The cottage is perfect, loved sunny breakfasts on the patio, being able to soak our aching muscles after a long days walking and then absolute peace and quiet.
 Also loved our trip up to Fatlips".Mr & Mrs Brown

 - One dog is welcome.
-A second dog may be considered on request for a small fee.
+A second dog may be considered on request with a charge of £15.

 - Arrival time: 4pm